usualoma/grunt-xgettext/README.md

     {{tr "You have %1 follower" "You have %1 followers" numFollowers}}

 In both cases, all string arguments inside the {{tr ...}} invocation are extracted as translatable messages.

+#### files.html

+HTML files to scan for translatable messages.

+Assuming the default functionName is used, translatable messages look like this:

+    tr("Some translatable message")

+    tr("You have %1 follower" "You have %1 followers" numFollowers)

+In both cases, all string arguments inside the tr() invocation are extracted as translatable messages.

 #### files.javascript